 How much year 7 literacy and numeracy catch-up premium funding schools receive, and advice on how to spend it.

-In 2016 to 2017 schools were allocated the same overall amount of year 7 catch-up premium funding they received in 2015 to 2016, adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October 2016 census.
+In 2017 to 2018, we will allocate funding to schools on the basis that they receive the same overall amount of year 7 catch-up premium funding they received in 2016 to 2017.
+It will be adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October 2017 census.

-The Education Funding Agency (EFA) sends academies and free schools their year 7 catch-up premium funding.
+The Education and Skills Funding Agency (ESFA) sends academies and free schools their year 7 catch-up premium funding.

 How to use your year 7 literacy and numeracy catch-up premium